 Western World (310 BC to 170 AD)

 The following translation by Thomas Heath of a text, “The Sand Reckoner” written by Archimedes’, in which he describes the work of Aristarchus, perhaps describes Aristarchus’ contribution to modern astronomy best.
-After explaining that astronomers considered the “universe” to be a sphere centred on the Earth, and whose radius was equal to a straight line running from the Earth’s centre to the Sun, he then explains:
+After explaining that astronomers considered the “universe” to be a sphere centered on the Earth, and whose radius was equal to a straight line running from the Earth’s center to the Sun, he then explains:

 Hipparchus is considered by many historians to have been the greatest astronomical observer and mathematician of ancient times.
 He is known to have been an active astronomer from at least 162 BC to 127 BC, and his accomplishments during this time are many and varied.
 For instance, he used observations and mathematical techniques developed in Babylonia to develop the first quantitative and accurate models that described the relative motions of the Sun and Moon.

-He is also credited with having developed trigonometry, and particularly spherical trigonometry, which he used in conjunction with his theories on lunar motions to arrive at a method with which to predict solar eclipses.
-His other achievements include compiling the first star catalogue in the Western world, the discovery and measurement of precession of the equinoxes, and the reputed invention of the astrolabe and armillary sphere, both of which he is said to have used while compiling his catalogue of stars.
+He is also credited with having developed trigonometry, particularly spherical trigonometry, which he used in conjunction with his theories on lunar motions to arrive at a method with which to predict solar eclipses.
+His other achievements include compiling the first star catalog in the Western world, the discovery and measurement of the precession of the equinoxes, and the reputed invention of the astrolabe and armillary sphere, both of which he is said to have used while compiling his catalog of stars.